New marketplace to bring farm to table foods to Louisville area

-LOUISVILLE, Ky. — From the farm to the table, Heymarket is back but with a new spin.
+LOUISVILLE, Ky. — From the farm to the table, Haymarket is back but with a new spin.

-The market promises organic food without the worry of harmful ingredients similar to Louisville's first Heymarket built in 1891 on Jefferson Street.
+The market promises organic food without the worry of harmful ingredients similar to Louisville's first Haymarket built in 1891 on Jefferson Street.

 "We're committed to bridging this gap between quality and convenience," Chief Experience Office Annie Cobetto said.